 Scholarships

-RESF expects to award fifteen or more scholarships in 2024 based upon academic merit, accomplishments in the field, and demonstrated interest.
+RESF expects to award sixteen scholarships in 2024 based upon academic merit, accomplishments in the field, and demonstrated interest.

 Three individual scholarships are reserved for a community college student, an undergraduate student, and an early graduate student, respectively.
 Two scholarships have a preference for Native American or Alaskan Native students and are not restricted to OR or WA.
 The remaining scholarships are available to students at any level, and at least three of these scholarships will be awarded to first-generation college students, students with disabilities as defined by the ADA, and/or students from underrepresented or historically marginalized groups (including but not limited to Black, Indigenous, and People of Color (BIPOC) and lesbian, gay, bisexual, transgender, and queer (LGBTQ+) communities).